 What Other Options Are There?

 Bankruptcy is worth considering.
 Both Chapter 13 and Chapter 7 are options in consumer bankruptcy.
 Every bankruptcy attorney I know in Charlotte, North Carolina will give you an honest answer as to whether you should file bankruptcy or not.
 This means you should consider having a free consultation with a bankruptcy lawyer to make sure you understand the cost of bankruptcy versus the cost of debt consolidation.
-If a client can eliminate $25,000 of unsecured debt by filing a bankruptcy for under $3,000, it is going to be difficult to justify a debt consolidation program which charges $525 a month for 36 months.
+If a client can eliminate $25,000 of unsecured debt by filing bankruptcy for under $3,000, it is going to be difficult to justify a debt consolidation program that charges $525 a month for 36 months.

 Debt settlement is another option.
-Because we are bankruptcy law firm, we obtain good results for clients attempting to settle debt.
+Because we are a bankruptcy law firm, we obtain good results for clients attempting to settle the debt.
 When you are settling a debt with a creditor, you are proposing to pay them a small portion of the debt in 90 days or less, in exchange for forgiveness of the remainder of the debt.
 To accomplish this, you must have access to a lump sum of money to pay the creditor.
 It is not uncommon to receive a dramatic reduction from the outstanding balance in exchange for timely payment of a small percentage of the debt.
 In a prior post, we have discussed how a debt settlement affects your credit score.